 These can give considerable information but are take time to complete and analyse.
 Also staff do not always trust such surveys and may withhold views and opinions.
 Often they need to be carried out by external consultants which can prove costly.

 A simple one page questionnaire used at regular intervals during a change programme to measure changes in staff attitudes arising from the change programme.
 Can be used with a sample of staff rather than everybody.

 If the operation faces problems with delivery performance, reliability, or communications then there are almost certainly weakness in the processes, systems and procedures.

 In these circumstances, the assignment will almost certainly involve some work on process mapping - carried out either by the consultant or by a team within the organisation.
 Some tips on doing this together with pen pictures of the techniques can be found in our companion Improving Processes and Service toolkit accessed by the Lindsay Sherwin Home Page.

 SWOT analysis (analysis of strengths and weaknesses) was developed by Igor Ansoff in his book Corporate Strategy and became a cornerstone of corporate planning.
-It is still used, particularly in marketing and product appraisal and also in personal development.
+It is still used, particularly in change management, marketing and product appraisal and also in personal development.

 Particularly in the commercial world, many of the change issues may concern competitiveness.
 In these cases a Competitor Analysis is valuable.
 This involves comparing the business with its competitors in terms of: